 Climate extremes, such as extended drought, heavy rainfall leading to flooding, and severe frost events, are predicted to increase in magnitude, duration, and frequency.
 Climate extremes affect ecosystems globally on an annual basis and are expected to be more impactful driver of community assembly than gradual shifts in climate.
 I explore the effects of these extreme events on our natural systems and the implications it can have for biodiversity and the delivery of ecosystem services.

 Currently, I am examining the effects of extreme climate events on insect populations using a review and long-term dataset of butterfly populations in the alpine.
-I am also exploring how the loss of lake ice globally is being driven by extremes in air temperature.
+I have also exploring how the loss of lake ice globally is being driven by extremes in air temperature.

 Extreme environments in ecology